anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 ## Uploading print files

-Aura.Connect allows you to remotely queue print jobs for your printers.
-For that you need to upload .gcode (and optionally .auprojx) files into your company's file library. to do that, follow the instruction below
+Aura.Connect allows you to remotely queue [print jobs](/aura-connect/terminology/#jobs) for your printers.
+For that you need to upload .gcode (and optionally .auprojx) files into your company's file library.

+To upload print files, follow the instruction below

 1. Navigate to the [Library](/aura-connect/gui/#library) screen by clicking on the **'Library'** button in the [Sidebar](/aura-connect/gui/#sidebar)